jaywhj/mkdocs-materialx/docs/setup/extensions/index.md

 ## Supported extensions

-The following extensions are all supported by Material for MkDocs and therefore strongly recommended.
+The following extensions are all supported by MaterialX for MkDocs and therefore strongly recommended.
 Click on each extension to learn about its purpose and
 configuration: